schlomo/misc/README.md

-misc
+All Kind Of Stuff
 ====

-All kind of stuff
+Here you can find all kind of stuff that I wrote, mostly too small to warrant a separate repo.

+All is licensed under the GPL